 Having been around for at least 420 million years, sharks have survived at least four of the ‘big five’ mass extinctions – which is undeniably impressive.
 They were around long before the dinosaurs, and even before the first tree!

-Today, there are over 500 species of shark, including everything from the infamous great white shark to the sometimes-pink goblin shark and the harmless basking shark (which is Britain’s largest fish).
+Today, there are over 500 species of shark, including the infamous great white shark, the sometimes-pink goblin shark, and the harmless basking shark (which is Britain’s largest fish).

 As apex predators (meaning they’re top of the food chain), sharks help to keep marine ecosystems in check.
 But, sadly, overfishing and illegal fishing of sharks for their fins means that numbers are declining worldwide.

-If you want to discover more about these fascinating creatures, there are plenty of YouTube videos containing interesting shark facts and footage.
-Or you might want to check out edX’s course: Sharks!
-Global Biodiversity, Biology, and Conservation.
+If you’d like to discover more about these fascinating creatures, there are plenty of YouTube videos containing interesting shark facts and footage.
+Or, you might want to check out Udemy’s course: Sharks – The Ultimate Guide which will teach you all about sharks and their behaviour.

 2. Laws from around the world